juliaozm/project-news/README.md

 ## Introduction

 The NC-News API is a RESTful HTTP API designed to provide information about users, topics, articles, and comments to a front-end architecture.
 It was implemented as a back-end project during my studies at Northcoders coding bootcamp.

-The front-end project is here: [NC-News Front-End](https://github.com/juliaozm/nc-news)
+This API is deployed at [NC-News Back-End API](https://julia-ozmitel-backend-project.onrender.com/api) and is utilized in my front-end project here [NC-News Front-End App](https://github.com/juliaozm/nc-news)

 ## Key Features